Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Applications

-\begin{remark} Note that \eq{9} essentially says that the test will eventually detect any non-homogeneity as $n\toinf$.
-This is no longer true if $4$-cycles were to be replaced by triangles; see e.g.\ \cite[p.~361]{Chung1989} for an example where the edge and triangle densities of a heterogeneous \ER\ random graph is indistinguishable from that of a homogeneous one. \end{remark}
+\begin{remark} Note that \eq{9} essentially says that, if the true standard kernel $\kappa$ is non-constant, the test will eventually detect this for $n$ large enough.
+It is not clear if this is still true if $4$-cycles were to be replaced by triangles.
+Chung, Graham and Wilson \cite{Chung1989}, page 361, give an example of non-constant standard kernel $\kappa$ for which